-- 100. The location of a person's family may be a factor of some importance.
-For example, if a person is absent from New Zealand, but their immediate family remain here, that will tend to support a conclusion that the person's place of abode here is their permanent place of abode.
-Once again, however, family ties must be considered in relation to all of the other relevant factors.
-If a person is absent from New Zealand for a relatively short period, the fact that the person's family accompanies them overseas will not mean the person does not have a permanent place of abode in New Zealand. - 101.
+- 72. The location of a person's family may be a factor of some importance.
+For example, if a person is absent from New Zealand, but their immediate family (eg, spouse/partner and dependent children) remain here, that will tend to support a conclusion that the person's place of abode here continues to be a permanent place of abode for the person.
+Once again, however, family ties must be considered in relation to all the other relevant factors.
+If a person is absent from New Zealand for a relatively short period, the fact that their family accompanies them overseas will not mean the person does not have a permanent place of abode in New Zealand. - 73.
 The weight to be attached to family ties may vary from individual to individual, and in light of the nature and quality of the relationships.
-In the case of a person who has extended family who they have not lived with, or not lived with for some time, the person's family ties to New Zealand will be relevant but should not be given too much weight.
-By contrast, where a person has more immediate family (such as a spouse/partner or dependent children) in New Zealand, that will generally provide a strong indication that the person has an enduring attachment to New Zealand and that their place of abode here is a permanent place of abode.
-However, in determining the weight to be given to any family ties it is important to bear in mind the person's particular circumstances and, as noted above, the nature of the relevant relationships.
-For example, there may be circumstances in which someone has dependent children in New Zealand but that factor is not of sufficient weight to result in them having a permanent place of abode here - for instance in the case of someone who is estranged from their children (see Case U17), or someone who has agreed for their children to remain in New

-Zealand with an ex-spouse.
-Although in the latter situation the person has important, close family ties to New Zealand, and may well make regular trips back to New Zealand to see their children, these connections need to be viewed in light of all of the other circumstances and will not necessarily lead to a conclusion that the person has a permanent place of abode in New Zealand.
+In determining the weight to be given to any family ties, it is important to bear in mind the person's particular circumstances. - 74.
+For example, in some circumstances it might be relevant that a person has dependent children in New Zealand, and in other circumstances this would not be a relevant consideration.
+For instance, if someone's spouse/partner and children remain in the family home in New Zealand while the person is overseas for a time, those family connections will be relevant, and will indicate that the abode continues to be a permanent place of abode for the person.
+On the other hand, if someone has dependent children in New Zealand, but they are estranged from their children (as in Case U17), or they have agreed for their children to remain in New Zealand with an ex-spouse (as in Diamond), the fact that the children are here will not provide any indication as to whether the person's place of abode here continues to be a permanent place of abode for them.
+Although in the latter situation the person has important, close family ties to New Zealand, and may well make regular trips back to New Zealand to see their children, those connections need to be viewed in light of all the other circumstances and will not suggest that any place of abode the person has in New Zealand continues to be a permanent place of abode for them.
+Of course, if the person returns to New Zealand from time to time to visit family and they stay at their place of abode here, the fact that they habitually stay at their abode would be a relevant consideration.

-102. Other social ties, such as membership of sporting and cultural associations, are also relevant in establishing whether a person has an enduring attachment to New Zealand and therefore whether their place of abode here is their permanent place of abode.
-Such ties will not necessarily be of much weight by themselves, but may suggest that the person will be returning to New Zealand to live, and together with other ties to New Zealand may be indicative of the person's place of abode here continuing to be their permanent place of abode.
+75. Other social ties, such as membership of sporting and cultural associations, may also be relevant in establishing whether a person's place of abode here continues to be a permanent place of abode for them - a place they habitually reside.
+Such ties will not necessarily be of much weight by themselves, but may suggest that the person will be returning to New Zealand to live (and in particular to the location in which their place of abode is), and, together with other ties to that location or place of abode, may be indicative of the person's place of abode here continuing to be a permanent place of abode for them.